AdobeDocs/analytics.en/help/components/c-classifications2/crb/classification-quickstart-rules.md

    >[!NOTE]
    >
    >If a key matches multiple rules that set the same classification (in the Set Classification column), the last rule that matches the classification is used.
-See [About Rule Priority](rule_priority.md#concept_93527FEB3C9B48FB96FB7DF857E5F980) for more information about sorting rules.
+See **About Rule Priority** above for more information about sorting rules.

 1. [Test your rule set](../../../components/c-classifications2/crb/classification-quickstart-rules.md#task_618A1E7CC8664E728F312250E8367158).
 1. After testing, click **[!UICONTROL Active]** to validate and activate the rule.